 - Slightly acidic soil with a pH of 5.5 is ideal

 - Don’t disturb soil or roots once planted

 - Yearly pruning of oldest branches will produce new shoots

 - Feed with good quality organic fertilizers (like this one from Dr. Earth)

 - Plant in a light soil mixed with 50% peat moss

-The blueberry plant has a small root system and doesn’t take a big footprint.
-The plant can live in the same container for years and years with no problem as long as you feed and fertilize it and do your best to keep it healthy.
+The blueberry plant has a small root system, the plant can live in the same container for years and years with no problem as long as you feed and fertilize it and do your best to keep it healthy.

-The hardest part about growing these delicious berries is waiting for them to ripen and become their sweetest.
+The hardest part about growing these delicious berries is waiting for them to ripen.